Roseville Motorcycle Accident Attorney

 While the climate of California may be hospitable to motorcyclists, the state’s roadways and highways are not.
 Motorcycle crashes have the potential to cause catastrophic injuries to motorcyclists, leaving them unable to work or engage in the same work or activities as before and (potentially) unable to walk or live independently.
 This makes motorcycle crashes extremely expensive for injured motorcyclists and their families.
 Through a motorcycle crash lawsuit, however, injured motorcyclists whose crash was caused by the careless actions of another person may be able to recover compensation for their injuries.What are the Common Causes of Roseville Motorcycle Accidents?

-Motorcycle accidents often occur because the motorcyclist and/or another driver made a poor decision or acted in a careless manner.
+Motorcycle accidents often occur because the motorcyclist and/or another driver made a poor decision or acted carelessly.
 This means that many motorcycle accidents could have been avoided had one or more parties acted more carefully.
 Some of the reasons motorcycle accidents occur include:

 - Driving while distracted (such as texting while driving, adjusting the radio, or otherwise not paying attention to the road)